travelerSoo/travelerSoo/README.md

-- 👋 Hi, I’m @travelerSoo, econometrics student at Vrije Universiteit in the Netherlands.
+- 👋 Hi, I’m @travelerSoo, a quantitative data professional with experience in banking and trading.
-- 👀 I’m interested in finance, especially in rates market.
-- 🌱 I’m currently learning how to build awesome financial forecasting models.
-- 💞️ I’m looking to collaborate on financial data analysis and quant trading.
 - 📫 How to reach me -- sooyeonj29@gmail.com

 <!---